-The Company shall make available to the public on its Web page all relevant information relating to its corporate governance.
-The content and structure of the Company's Web page shall be adapted to legal provisions and other legislation relating to this area applicable at the time.

-Pursuant to article 528 of the Corporations Law, an Electronic Forum for Shareholders shall be enabled in the web page of the Company, to which both individual shareholders and voluntary associations that they may organize may access with all due safeguards, to facilitate their communication prior to the holding of General Meetings.
+- 1. The Company shall have available a corporate web page for the shareholders to exercise their right to information and to disseminate all relevant information required by securities market legislation. - 2.
+The content and structure of the Company's Web page shall be adapted to legal provisions and other legislation relating to this area applicable at the time. - 3.
+The address of the web page of the Company shall be www.fluidra.com - 4.
+The amendment, relocation or cancellation of the web page may be decided by the Board of Directors. - 5.
+Pursuant to article 539 of the Corporations Law, an Electronic Forum for Shareholders shall be enabled in the web page of the Company, to which both individual shareholders and voluntary associations that they may organize may access with all due safeguards, to facilitate their communication prior to the holding of General Meetings.